anikhalder90321/Telegram/README.md

 git clone https://github.com/AMCreation01/Telegram.git
 ```
 ## How to use ?
-First you open this link https://my.telegram.org and login here.Then, collect your api id and api hash.Next, open directory and run this programme below this command:
+First you open this link https://my.telegram.org and login here.
+Then, collect your api id and api hash.
+Next, open directory and run this programme below this command:

 ```bash
 cd Telegram